Vocalese and Trumpeter • Songwriter • Composer/Arranger • Music Producer

 Gross was born with a natural-born musical talent amid a family of Gospel musicians.
 He began playing the tenor saxophone and switched to playing trumpet alongside his father who played the alto saxophone, his mother who played the drums and harmonica, and six siblings who played a myriad of instruments at the church where his father pastored in Baltimore, MD.
 He was inspired to learn to play the trumpet after seeing Louis Armstrong on television.
 Armstrong's performance resonated with him so strongly that he switched to playing the trumpet when he was ten years old.

 Gross's education centered around music.
 His' natural-born talents enabled him to attend the music and arts-focused Frederick Douglas High School where he was recruited to perform with notable jazz musicians at popular Baltimore-area clubs.
 He furthered his music studies earning a Jazz Studies certificate from the Johns Hopkins University Peabody Conservatory.
 At St. Augustine University he was the principal trumpet player in the North Carolina Youth Symphony Orchestra and where he became a member of the Alpha Phi Alpha fraternity.
-He earned a Bachelors Degree from Bluefield College.

 Professional and Music Career